Here’s a sample resume we recently produced for a Business Development Manager in Singapore.

 - Excellent interpersonal skills towards building relationships at all organisational levels, qualified leader with several employer awards for outstanding performance.

 - Lead team of 25 associates to drive sales and marketing for SAP’s suite of software solutions; specialise in solutions for clients within the oil & gas industry.
 In charge of overseeing accounts worth over USD 20 million in annual licensing revenue.
-[The opening line captures all the reader needs to know about this role]

 - Solely responsible for sales team P&L and strategy of regional office; conceptualise and implement winning strategies to unlock untapped potential and hit quarterly sales target valued at 5 million.